-- 32. When determining whether a hearing currently listed should be held in person (or as a hybrid), the members or Chair must adopt the appropriate approach on a case by case basis, weighing the advantages and risks in each case.
+- 32. When determining whether a hearing currently listed should be held in-person (or as a hybrid), the members or Chair must adopt the appropriate approach on a case-by-case basis, weighing the advantages and risks in each case.
 In that regard, where available, the views of the parties should be sought.
 The members or the Chair should ensure that all points raised by either party are considered when deciding on these matters and that these points are given appropriate weight in all circumstances.
-Neither party as a veto over the method of hearing. - 33.
-The members or Chair when determining the decision, should also take into account 12: - (i) Whether the registrant and other participants have sufficient access to and understanding of technology to enable them to take part effectively in a remote hearing, including having access to advice. - (ii) Whether there is reason to believe that there are risks of a breach of privacy these might arise where the facts are sensitive, especially if they involve intimate medical or sexual matters or vulnerable people, the case has attracted media attention, or there are particular features of the case of those involved that point to a heightened risk. - (iii) Any features of the case which make it particularly difficult for it to be held remotely (for example, difficulties in presenting evidence, difficulties for witnesses or parties in following proceedings or accessing evidential bundles when required, and/or where an interpreter may be required). - (iv) Any evidence which suggests that the integrity or fairness of the hearing may be compromised by a remote hearing. - (v) The impact of any disabilities or other vulnerability of any of the participants. - (vi) The ability to ensure that the hearing complies with government guidance on the safety of all involved. - (vii) And any other matters that would be likely to affect the integrity or smooth running of the hearing (including, for example, whether providing evidence from a home environment has the potential for distractions which might impact on their involvement such as childcare). - 34.
-Factors which will not generally, and in isolation, point towards the need for an in-person hearing include a wish to assess the demeanour of a witness in person, in order to fully assess and evaluate their credibility and the reliability of their evidence.
+Neither party has a veto over the method of hearing. - 33.
+Whilst the COVID-19 pandemic and its after-effects continue to impact on the GDC and other parties, it is likely that the majority of GDC hearings will need to be held remotely, with in-person (or hybrid) hearings being the exception.
+If a request for an in-person hearing is received in such circumstances, the Registrar has instructed that the GDC's primary submission will always be that hearings should be held remotely, unless this is considered to be unfeasible or inappropriate.
+This reflects the GDC's position that, in the circumstances of the pandemic, remote hearings provide the best balance between public safety and the efficient exercise of the organisation's statutory responsibilities. - 34.
+In addition to the parties' views, when determining the decision, the members or Chair should also take into account12: - (i) Whether the registrant and other participants have sufficient access to and understanding of technology to enable them to take part effectively in a remote hearing, including having access to advice. - (ii) Whether there is reason to believe that there are risks of a breach of privacy these might arise where the facts are sensitive, especially if they involve intimate medical or sexual matters or vulnerable people, the case has attracted media attention, or there are particular features of the case or of those involved that point to a heightened risk. - (iii) Any features of the case which make it particularly difficult for it to be held remotely (for example, difficulties in presenting evidence, difficulties for witnesses or parties in following proceedings or accessing evidential bundles when required, and/or where an interpreter may be required). - (iv) Any evidence which suggests that the integrity or fairness of the hearing may be compromised by a remote hearing. - (v) The impact of any disabilities or other vulnerability of any of the participants. - (vi) The ability to ensure that the hearing complies with government guidance on the safety of all involved. - (vii) And any other matters that would be likely to affect the integrity or smooth running of the hearing (including, for example, whether providing evidence from a home environment has the potential for distractions which might impact on their involvement such as childcare).